cscully-allison/data-ensemble-interview-artifacts/Codes.md

    - P4: "And then there's a part of the actual metrics that the instrumentation is gathering.
 And this is typically constrained by the architectures to an extent.
 So there's a relationship between the instrumentation and execution environment."
    - P4: Draws the data sourcing
    - P5: Includes [MeasurementAPI] in a flow chart in the drawing
+   - P6: "And then for each node in the tree, we are basically recording the the multitude of runs, and the multitude of runs can be all of the runs for this picture.
+Right.
+And then you can filter."
+   - P8: "so a lot of the data is generated, you know, when a code developer or maybe, you know, a code developer at the prompting of a user goes in and says, I want to instrument this section of code, right."

+  #### Data model is vague
+  - P9: "So once you have that you can run this experiment for different numbers of ranks, obviously, you're getting separate data sets for each of these experiments."

   #### Data's relation to the domain is part of the model
    - P4 speaks extensively on all the collection factors of the model, starting with "I mean, it's kind of"